 Pro: It's easier to get approved for a secured credit card

-The main benefit of a secured credit card is the broader application criteria.
-While it is still possible to be rejected for a secured credit card, they are designed for people just beginning their credit journey or recovering from poor credit.
+The main benefit of a secured credit card is the easier application criteria.
+While it is still possible to be rejected for a secured credit card, they are designed for people just beginning their credit journey.

 Using and repaying a credit card is a simple way to start building your credit while making the purchases you already make.